Malibakiso/practice/README.md

 ## About

-This projected is the group assessment for Socio Informatics/Information Systems Management 354.
+This project is the group assessment for Socio Informatics/Information Systems Management 354.
 Groups consisted of 4/5 members and was tasked with implementation including use of HTML,CSS, JavaScript an react.js.